 Am I saying that all of your critical vendors will welcome your questions and visits with open arms?

 Absolutely not.
-And probably many of them won’t.
+Probably many of them won’t.
 And if they don’t, you would be wise to consider that a red flag.
 For what to do in these cases, see below.

 Turning it around, plenty of suppliers do take a responsible approach to business continuity.
 Those companies are typically happy to answer your questions, provide added information, and host you for a visit.